Sleep Habits of Highly Effective People

 Your sleep routine should ideally include 7-9 hours of sleep.
 You should also be in bed before 11 pm.
 Yes, sometimes you may be tempted to stay up late.
 Texting friends on social media, scrolling through memes, or watching late-night TV shows may sound like good reasons to stay up late.
 Sometimes you may even have ‘solid’ reasons like work.
 However, it’s good to note that working late-night may be counterproductive.

 Another challenge may be rising at a predetermined time.
 11 am to 6 am is 7 hours of sleep, but sometimes, your body wants more.
-One way to discipline yourself by setting the alarm and keeping it on the opposite side of your room.
-That way, you can’t turn off the alarm without leaving the comfort of your bed.
+One way to discipline yourself by setting the alarm and keeping it on the opposite side of your room, or consider exploring options like buy modafinil online to enhance wakefulness and focus during the day.

 Pro Tip: Rising between 6 and 7 am helps you start your day on the front foot.
 If you choose to sleep earlier, rising at 5 am is perfect.
 However, rising later than 7 am may make you feel groggy all day.